Maine Capitol Police chief apologizes for social media posts

-Gauvin’s account was deleted shortly after Mainer contacted him for comment, the website reported.
+Gauvin’s account was deleted shortly after the Mainer contacted him for comment, the website reported.

 Gov. Janet Mills and Maine Department of Public Safety Commissioner Michael Sauschuck issued a joint statement in which they deemed Gauvin’s apology “warranted.”